Bu-chip/Obsidian-Note-Consolidation-Toolkit/README.md

 # Obsidian-Note-Consolidation-Toolkit
-The "Note Consolidation Toolkit" is a custom Python script designed for users of the Obsidian note-taking application.
+The "Obsidian Note Consolidation Toolkit" is a custom Python script designed for users of the Obsidian note-taking application.
 It streamlines the process of compiling a main note and all its internally linked notes into a single, comprehensive document.
 Here's a step-by-step guide on how to use it:

 1. **Prepare Your Environment**:
    - Ensure Python is installed on your computer.
 You can download it from the official [Python website](https://www.python.org/downloads/).